michaelgundlach/freecell/README.md

 ## TODOs

-- tiger doesn't complete win so it's a better test
+- why are hero flights so awful?
 - win music reliable, why are transitions so fast when it's wrong?
 - card z index when cancel redeal, maybe v1.1